 His newest area of research involves the characterization and understanding of autonomous sensory meridian response.

 Dr. Richard teaches in the “Integrated Basic Health Sciences” courses, the “Integrated Pharmaceutical Care and Science” courses, the “The Pharmacology and Counseling of Contraception” course, and developed the “Essentials of Pharmacogenomics” course.

-He has received the School of Pharmacy Teacher of the Year Award three times, the School of Pharmacy Researcher of the Year Award, the University Instructional Technology Teaching Award, the University Nomination for Virginia Outstanding Faculty Teaching with Technology Award, and won an International App Idea Development contest.
+He has received the School of Pharmacy Teacher of the Year Award three times, the School of Pharmacy Researcher of the Year Award, the University Instructional Technology Teaching Award, and the University Nomination for Virginia Outstanding Faculty Teaching with Technology Award.

 “Qui docet, discit” (The one who teaches others, learns himself) – A really old and wise Latin dude.